Family Stories

 4. James Francis Watson b.
 1862 S Qtr in NORWICH Vol 04B Page 125

-Sarah was baptised, honestly, as White, but subsequently listed as Watson.
+Sarah was baptised as White, but was listed as Watson on Census.

 In 1861, in King Street, St Julian, Norwich, were William Watson (27) General Labourer; Mary Ann Watson (34) from Mattishall; Sarah Watson (9), William Watson (1), William White (27) Market Gardener, Brother-in-Law (Mary Ann's brother); Susan White (32) (William White's wife) and Alice White (4).
 Second daughter, Mary Ann Watson (4) was staying with her grandfather, Mark Watson (60) at May Green, Little Ryburgh.